 Ask your Client Success Manager about this.

-*This requires development to enable
+*This requires development and an additional charge to enable

 In Monitors, you can select which languages to pull mentions from.
 By default, all are selected for the broadest search possible.
 We have the capability of tracking over 60 languages.

 The languages we track are: